 Generally contracts between individuals are relatively straightforward.
 These contracts typically only require the signatory to leave their signature on the document and state their name below their signature.

-Many contracts also ask for the individual to have a witness to their signing of the contract and also require that the witness also sign their name and signature beside the signatory’s signature.
+Contracts often also ask for the individual to have a witness to their signing of the contract and also require that the witness also sign their name and signature beside the signatory’s signature.
 The witness should not be a party of the contract.

 It may also be useful to have the name and signature of a witness as they add an extra layer of security and surety that it was the signatory who signed the contract, but this is usually not a requirement.